 Barbara Krahé is Professor Emerita of Social Psychology at the University of Potsdam, Germany and was head of the Social Psychology lab in the Department of Psychology from 1993 until 2021.
 Her research interests lie in the field of Applied Social Psychology, in particular aggression research (sexual aggression, media violence and aggression) and social information processing in legal contexts (rape myths and victim blaming in judgments about sexual assault).
 She is Associate Editor of Aggressive Behavior, and she is a member of the editorial board of several academic journals.
 She is a Fellow of the British Psychological Society and the Association for Psychological Science and a member of the Berlin-Brandenburg Academy of Sciences and the Humanities.
 For her research achievements in the field of Social Psychology, in particular Aggression Research, she received the German Psychology Prize 2015.
-She was President of the International Society for Research on Aggression (ISRA) from 2018 to2020 and is currently Past-President until 2022.
+She was President of the International Society for Research on Aggression (ISRA) from 2018 to2020 and Past-President until July 2022.

 April 5, 2022: Barbara Krahé was appointed as a member of the European Sexual Medicine Network (ESMN).